FarhadBanazadeh/sequence-computations/README.md

 Research articles, LaTeX sources, computational packages, and reproducibility materials for ternary Collatz-type maps and their scaled families.

 **Author:** Farhad Banazadeh
 **ORCID:** https://orcid.org/0009-0004-7023-0298

 ---

 ## Research Papers & Reproducibility Index

-This repository contains the manuscript sources and computational materials associated with **six research works**.
+This repository contains the manuscript sources and computational materials associated with **seven research works**.

 For each paper, direct links are provided to the publication record, PDF, LaTeX source, and associated computational or supplementary package.